 The Management Committee is committed to safeguarding and equality for all members.

-We have 5 core principes which we aim to comply with in order to promote safeguarding and equality:
+We have 5 core principles which we aim to comply with to promote safeguarding and equality:

 - We have Safeguarding and Equality policies that apply to all members, coaches and visitors

 - We encourage children and adults to create safe and inclusive tennis environments